Both wildly popular concealed carry firearms, we put the SIG P365 up against the Glock 48 to see which one comes out on top!

 Oh, how often a decision can come down to just the price of the gun.
 I ignored MSRPS and went and looked at real-world prices.
 SIG is selling for $499.99 at most outlets and the Glock 48 seems to be selling for right around $449.99.
 The SIG does come with night sights, and that’s personally worth 50 bucks to me.

-SIG P365.
+Hands down, it’s the SIG P365.
 Its smaller size makes it easier to conceal, I love the sights, and like the fact that I can pocket carry it.
 I also like that it has a rail and am able to add a Streamlight TLR-6 to the system for everyday use.

 Travis Pike is a former Marine Machine gunner who served with 2nd Bn 2nd Marines for 5 years.
 He deployed in 2009 to Afghanistan and again in 2011 with the 22nd MEU(SOC) during a record-setting 11 months at sea.
 Travis has trained with the Romanian Army, the Spanish Marines, the Emirate Marines, and the Afghan National Army.